GoogleChrome/web.dev/src/site/content/en/blog/why-coop-coep/index.md

 subhead: >
-  Learn why cross-origin isolation is needed to use powerful features such as `SharedArrayBuffer`, `performance.measureUserAgentSpecificMemory()`, high resolution timer with a better precision and the JS Self-Profiling API.
+  Learn why cross-origin isolation is needed to use powerful features such as `SharedArrayBuffer`, `performance.measureUserAgentSpecificMemory()`, high resolution timer with better precision and the JS Self-Profiling API.
 description: >
   Some web APIs increase the risk of side-channel attacks like Spectre.
 To mitigate that risk, browsers offer an opt-in-based isolated environment called cross-origin isolated.
-Learn why cross-origin isolation is needed to use powerful features such as `SharedArrayBuffer`, `performance.measureUserAgentSpecificMemory()`, high resolution timer with a better precision and the JS Self-Profiling API.
+Learn why cross-origin isolation is needed to use powerful features such as `SharedArrayBuffer`, `performance.measureUserAgentSpecificMemory()`, high resolution timer with better precision and the JS Self-Profiling API.
 authors:
   - agektmr
   - domenic